Global Health Case Competition

 After two and a half days of research and preparation, teams present their case analysis and recommendations to a panel of expert judges and audience members.
 The winning team represents Vanderbilt University at the annual Emory International Global Health Case Competition in Atlanta, GA.

 The competition is open to undergraduate, graduate, and professional students from all areas of study.
 Post-graduate and post-doctoral fellows are not eligible to participate.
 Teams are composed of four to six students from three or more Vanderbilt schools.
 There are three options for registration:

 - A student may register individually, and will be assigned teammates from other academic disciplines to form a full team.

 - Two or three students may register as a partial team, and will be assigned teammates from other academic disciplines to form a full team.

 - Four to six students may register as a full team.
 Full teams must represent at least different three schools, and are highly encouraged to include members from a broad array of academic disciplines.

 The winning team will represent Vanderbilt University in an all expenses paid trip to the International Emory Global Health Case Competition.
-On Saturday, March 29, 2014, this team will compete against 23 universities from around the world at the chance to win up to $6,000 in cash awards.
+On Saturday, March 28, 2015, this team will compete against over 20 universities from around the world at the chance to win up to $6,000 in cash awards.